3 Ways dermaplaning can fix your skincare woes

-Rough Patches and Peach Fuzz
+Concern #1: Rough Patches and Peach Fuzz

 Dermaplaning removes the upper layer of dead skin that’s waiting to be shed, leaving your skin feeling baby soft and smooth.
 This creates the perfect surface for your foundation, meaning that you can worry less about trying to manage uneven patches.
 Think of it like prepping your nails for a new coat of polish – when we’ve got a clean nail, the layers of polish go on easily and evenly.

-Problem to Fix #2: Dull Skin and Spotting
+concern #2: Dull Skin and Spotting

 Underneath all those dry flakey cells, is you, but new.
 Dermaplaning helps reveal that new, brighter layer that’s waiting to shine.
 Our outer layer of skin is constantly renewing itself by pushing new cells forward and sloughing off dead cells (“desquamation” if we want to get technical), which is part of how scars fade over time.
 By helping this process along, you can get back to even-looking skin.

-Problem to Fix #3: Clogged Pores and Products That Don’t Seem to Work
+concern #3: Clogged Pores and Products That Don’t Seem to Work